JohnTheTripper/moviegoer-prototype/README.md

 - *metric_functions.py* - generates accuracy/loss visualizations and various metrics for evaluating each model
 - *extract.py* - generates screenshots from movie files

-## More about MCUs
-(MCUs)

-(Accuracy and False Positives)

 ## Data Understanding and Labeling
+### A Stronger Definition of Medium Close-Ups
+Medium close-ups are the standard cinematography shot of the classicly-shot two-character dialogue scene.
+They are typically a shot of the character from the waist-up, with little-to-no headroom (space between the top of their head and the frame).
+The character is framed to the left- or right-of-center; usually a character takes one side (e.g. left-) and the other character's shot is mirrored (e.g. right-).

 ### Data Extraction
 Frames (akin to screenshots) were extracted from 40 films: one frame every 8 seconds.
 This produced 675-900 frames per film, including frames from the beginning vanity logos to the ending credits.
 Each frame file is actually quite small, ranging from 50-80 kB, with an image size around 860x360.
 Though most films fit this cinema standard 2.39:1 ratio, some were wider or narrower.
 Still, no film deviated from this widescreen format enough to warrant resizing image files.

 ### Data Classification
-Frames were labeled by hand, into the two categories **MCU** and **non-MCU**.
+11,432 frames were labeled by hand, into the two categories **MCU** (3,023) and **non-MCU** (8,409).
 Each frame was visually inspected and categorized.
-Though it seems like a daunting task, an MCU is immediately recognizable to any experienced cinematographer, especially if it's part of a two-character dialogue scene, or as an over-the-shoulder shot.
+Though it seems like a daunting task, an MCU is immediately recognizable to any experienced cinematographer, especially if it's part of a two-character dialogue scene, and/or as an over-the-shoulder shot.

 However, it needs to be emphasized that hand-labeling is more of an art than a science.
 Leeway was skewed toward labeling as frames as MCUs, such as during non-dialogue scenes but the shot happens to be an MCU, or when it's a toss-up between MCU and non-MCU but during a dialogue scene.
-False Positives are tolerable, in the interest of increasing the MCU Recall rate.
+False Positives are tolerable, in the interest of increasing the MCU Recall rate (more on Recall later).

 (IMBALANCE IMAGE, and frames per category)